nazavr322/ukr-handwriting-classification/README.md

 Here, I slightly modified the architecture above.
 Let's see how it looks now:
 ![](https://github.com/nazavr322/ukr-handwriting-classification/blob/main/reports/figures/complete_model_h.svg)
 As you can see, I've replaced one classification head with two FCN layers.
 First has 43 outputs (33 Ukrainian letters and 10 digits) and the second one has only 1 output to predict whether sample is uppercase and lowercase.
+### Loss functions and hyperparameters
-A few words about loss functions, after experimenting with different weighting strategies, to give more weight to a label classification task, I've discovered that one can achieve the most stable training process just summing up to loss functions.
+A few words about loss functions, after experimenting with different weighting strategies, to give more weight to a label classification task, I've discovered that one can achieve the most stable training process by just summing up to loss functions.
 Thus, the final loss looked like this: $L = CE + BCE$.
 All the hyperparameters where fine-tuned with [`optuna`](https://github.com/optuna/optuna) framework, you can check out this code at `notebooks/optuna.ipynb`.
 ## Final Evaluation Results
-After training the model above for 30 epochs, I was able to achieve this results on test dataset of 300 samples:
+After training the model above for 15 epochs, I was able to achieve this results on test dataset of 300 samples:
 - `Label classification accuracy = 94.3%`
 - `Is uppercase classification accuracy = 92.6%`